RobloxAPI/doc/src/doc/en/api/class/HttpService.md

 	Http requests can only be executed by game server

 The URL schemes allowed by HttpService are `http` and `https`.
-Domains are filtered using a blacklist; requests to any URL are allowed, while requests to Roblox domains are disallowed.
+Domains are filtered using a blacklist; requests to Roblox domains are disallowed, while requests to any other domains are allowed.
 If a URL is disallowed or otherwise invalid, then the following error will be thrown:

 	URL: Trust check failed